microsoft/live-share/docs/reference/use-cases.md

 Additionally, since Live Share allows you to share an arbitrary directory, you can use it to perform code reviews, even if you're not currently using version control (though you should!), or if your team doesn't use PRs (E.g. you do trunk-based development).

-*Note: Live Share doesn't currently share source control diffs, which is a critical piece of context when using it for code reviews.
+Live Share doesn't currently share source control diffs, which is a critical piece of context when using it for code reviews.
 This is on our roadmap, and any feedback on priority is greatly appreciated ([Vote 👍 Here](https://github.com/MicrosoftDocs/live-share/issues/36)).

 ## See also